 Support brands that are diverting plastic from the environment.
 Brands like Girlfriend Collective, Rothy’s or Adidas are now making apparel and shoes from plastic that would otherwise end up in the ocean.

 Stay away from brands that give little transparency to their supply chain and working conditions.
-Brands like Patagonia have an entire section on their website that is devoted to transparency and their efforts to uphold their corporate social responsibility.
+Brands like Patagonia have an entire section on their website that is devoted to transparency through their supply chain and other efforts designed to uphold their corporate social responsibility.
 Violating human rights or not following environmental impact policies is unacceptable and unfortunately all too common when working in fast fashion.